thehxdev/cutlink/README.md

 ## Features

 Link shortener services are simple.
-But Cutlink is different in some points.
+But Cutlink is different at some points:

 - Safe Mode!
 (See the target URL before redirect process BUT this is optional).
 - No email or personal information needed for signing up.
 Your username is a randomly generated UUIDv4 that will show you only **one** time after you submited your password in signup page.